LGBTQ rights in South Korea: Discrimination protections

 The National Human Rights Commission Act (국가인권위원회법), enacted in 2001, established the National Human Rights Commission of Korea (NHRCK).
 Under South Korean law, the NHRCK is an independent commission for protecting, advocating, and promoting human rights.
 The National Human Rights Commission Act explicitly includes sexual orientation as an anti-discrimination ground.
 When discriminatory acts are found to have occurred, the National Human Rights Commission of Korea may conduct investigations on such acts and recommend non-binding relief measures, disciplinary actions or report them to the authorities.
 Even so, the body does not have coercive powers.

 South Korean national law does not prohibit discrimination based on sexual orientation or gender identity.
 Over the years, a repeated cycle of anti-discrimination legislation has been proposed and abandoned.
 An anti-discrimination bill was submitted in 2007 by the Ministry of Justice, but a movement of opposition arose and led to the bill being abandoned.
 In 2013, a bill to include sexual orientation, religion and political ideology to the country's anti-discrimination law was introduced.
 It received fierce opposition from conservative groups.

 During the 17th National Assembly, an anti-discrimination bill was sponsored by the late Roh Hoe-chan.
 Another bill was sponsored by former lawmaker Kwon Young-gil during the 18th National Assembly.
 Both bills were dropped before any debate had taken place.
 During the 19th National Assembly, former lawmakers Kim Han-gil and Choi Won-sik sponsored bills only to withdraw them after encountering objections.
 In 2019, the National Assembly failed to hold a debate on comprehensive anti-discrimination legislation.
 Objections to the anti-discrimination bills come chiefly from conservative Protestants.

 During the 20th National Assembly, lawmaker Kim Tae-heum (Liberty Korea Party) presented a bill that would have removed the category of sexual orientation from the National Human Rights Commission Act.
 In 2019, politician Ahn Sang-soo introduced another bill to repeal the protection for sexual orientation in the National Human Rights Commission Act and to restrict legal recognition of gender to a biological basis.
-The bill was supported by 40 of the Assembly's 300 MPs, drawing criticism and protests from LGBT advocates and Amnesty International.
+The bill was supported by 40 of the Assembly's 300 MPs, drawing criticism and protests from LGBTQ advocates and Amnesty International.